aws-amplify/docs/cli/graphql.md

         // @versioned may only be used on types that are also @model const modelDirective = def.directives.find((dir) => dir.name.value === 'model') if (!modelDirective) {
-            throw new InvalidDirectiveError('Types annotated with @auth must also be annotated with @model.')
+            throw new InvalidDirectiveError('Types annotated with @versioned must also be annotated with @model.')
         }

         const isArg = (s: string) => (arg: ArgumentNode) => arg.name.value === s